wso2/docs-ob-toolkit-cds/en/docs/learn/api-security.md

 ###MTLS enforcement

-Authentication is a  crucial requirement in open banking to verify the authenticity of an TPP before sharing the customer’s banking information.
-When a TPP invokes APIs, their private credentials can be shared in the requests, and it leads to credential leakages and data thefts.
+Authentication is a  crucial requirement in open banking to verify the authenticity of an Accredited Data Recipient before sharing the customer’s banking information.
+When an Accredited Data Recipient invokes APIs, their private credentials can be shared in the requests, and it leads to credential leakages and data thefts.
 Therefore, Mutual Transport Layer Security (MTLS) is introduced as an authentication protocol where the TPPs do not need to send their private credentials.

-MTLS handshake at the transport layer ensures that the corresponding TPP possesses a secret key that is associated with the X509 certificate issued by a trusted Certificate Authority (CA).
+MTLS handshake at the transport layer ensures that the corresponding Accredited Data Recipient possesses a secret key that is associated with the X509 certificate issued by a trusted Certificate Authority (CA).

 In WSO2 Open Banking, MTLS is enforced at the API Manager level to check if

-- the message context contains the transport certificate to make sure that the MTLS handshake is successful at the gateway
+- the message context contains the transport certificate to make sure that the MTLS handshake is successful at the gateway.
-- the transport certificate bound to the application when invoking the APIs
+- the transport certificate bound to the application when invoking the APIs.

 There are two scenarios to consider for the MTLS validation: